What Is Rock Hauler Insurance?

 • The load of rocks can shift or escape the truck and cause property damage or physical injuries.

-Because of these potential hazards, rock hauler insurance is essential for operators.
-Whether you own and operate a single truck, drive for a delivery company or own a fleet of rock haulers, protect yourself and your assets with insurance.
-It covers your liability in the case of an accident.
+Because of these hazards, rock hauler insurance is essential whether you own and operate a single truck, drive for a delivery company, or manage a fleet.
+Insurance covers your liability if your truck causes injury or property damage and helps protect business assets after an incident.

 What is Covered by a Rock Hauler Insurance Policy?